dwjohnston/blacksheepcode/src/extensible_changes.md

 }
 ```

-Now the `user` property that comes from `getSomeData()` will clobber the existing `user` property, which is likely not intended behaviour.
+Now the `name` property that comes from `getSomeData()` will clobber the existing `name` property, which is likely not intended behaviour.

 To resolve, consumers of the API should either selectively pick values off the return value, or always do the spread first.